 But then, I asked myself a question I had never asked before.
-Little did I know that this question would become like a mantra to me over the next year.
+Little did I know that this question would become like a mantra to me.
 Little did I know that in asking myself this question each time I set out to do something that felt challenging, new, or scary, it would help me to find the courage within me to do things I had never done before.

 I asked myself, “What if I was 10% braver?”

 Just 10% braver.

 On that day last winter, being 10% braver looked like trying snowboarding for one afternoon and spending time with my son.
 That seemed doable.

 I decided to go.
 I tried it.
 I fell 30 times.
 I hated it.
 My son loved it.
 I’ve always been athletic so I knew that snowboarding wasn’t for me.
 But I was learning that being 10% braver was about “going for it” and trying something new with courage, curiosity, and a sense of play.
 I started to feel brave and excited.
 I liked this new idea of being 10% braver!

 When we got home, my son announced how he loved it and wanted to go back.
 My daughter asked, “Can I try skiing?”